monxoops-fr/xswatch4-enabled/README.md

 Customize xSwatch:

 - 21 themes in 1 theme (Preview : [Bootswatch](https://bootswatch.com/))
-  In the file _tpl/xswatchCss.tpl_, edit the bottom line to match the Bootswatch theme of your choice.
-By default, the line reads **css-cerulean**.
-To change to a dark theme, like the one used in the original xswatch for example, change it to **css-slate**.
-  You can pick from any of the 21 variations listed in the comments in _tpl/xswatchCss.tpl_
+  You can pick from any of the 21 variations theme. 'cerulean' is the default thème.
+  In the /css directory, modify the 3 files (bootstrap.min.css, cookieconsent.css and xoops.css) the string "css-cerulean" to a valid value.
+  Valid values are:
+  css-cerulean	css-cosmo		css-cyborg    	css-darkly    	css-flaty		css-journal   	css-litera css-lumen		css-lux       	css-materia		css-minty     	css-pulse     	css-sandstone 	css-simplex css-sketchy	css-slate  		css-solar     	css-spacelab	css-superhero 	css-united  	css-yeti

 - customize the Navigation Bar in tpl/nav-menu.tpl and language/*/main.php to match your system and installed modules
 - customize the Jumbotron in theme.tpl and tpl/jumbotron.tpl
 - enable a slider in theme.tpl and tpl/slider.tpl